akshell/docs/guide/using.rst

 essential for application interaction.

 Akshell guarantees the security of the authentication.
-It is implemented via cookies restricted to application domains, so a malicious application could neither guess a user password nor steal an authentication cookie of other application.
+It is implemented via cookies restricted to application domains; so a malicious application could neither guess a user password nor steal an authentication cookie of other application.